celsiusnarhwal/pekora/docs/calculate.md

 You can calculate permissions with `pekora calc`.
 You already saw an example of this in the [introduction](/).

+!!! note inline end
+    By the way, these animated command prompts are used throughout the documentation.
+The formatting might look off if you're on a mobile device.
+Sorry!

 <div class="termy">

 ```console